-Do you need to go to university to be a pilot?
+Do you need to go to an university with an aviation program to be a pilot?

 Summary – Can you get flight training free?

 While the number of airlines that pay for pilot training is few and far between, major carriers are making it a lot easier for pilots to achieve their dreams with fee assistance and scholarships.
-Follow the links in this blog and you never know, you might achieve your dream of becoming a pilot and save yourself a lot of money!
+Follow the links in this blog according to which airlines pay for flight training, and you never know, you might achieve your dream of becoming a pilot and save yourself a lot of money!